pdx-cs-sound/fm/README.md

 Mido.
 Both `pyaudio` and `mido` can be installed using `pip3`.

-To run the program, say "`python3 fm.py` *qmod* *amod*" where *qmod* is the multiple of the key carrier frequency used for modulation frequency, and *amod* is the modulation amplitude.
-A reasonable starting value is "`python3 fm.py 12.05 30`".
+To run the program, say "`python3 fm.py` *fmod* *amod*" where *fmod* is the offset in Hz of the key carrier frequency used for modulation frequency, and *amod* is the modulation amplitude.
+A reasonable starting value is "`python3 fm.py 3 40`".
 To stop the program, press the B5 and C5 keys on the musical keyboard (the topmost keys on a 49-key keyboard) simultaneously.

 ## Limitations